 If the aircraft was on a track roughly perpendicular to the beacon, the navigator could get a fix on it at two different locations along the flight path and use simple triangulation to determine the aircraft's position.

-* The almost universal postwar "VHF Omni-Range (VOR)" beacon system is similar to Consol in broad concept, except that VOR operates around 2.73 meters (110 MHz) and uses the phase difference between a continuous omnidirectional signal and a narrow beam signal, rotated using a phased array antenna, to give direction.
+* The effectively universal postwar "VHF Omni-Range (VOR)" beacon system is similar to Consol in broad concept, except that VOR operates around 2.73 meters (110 MHz) and uses the phase difference between a continuous omnidirectional signal and a narrow beam signal, rotated using a phased array antenna, to give direction.
 The continuous VOR beacon signal is transmitted as a three-letter identification code in Morse.